dscape/rewrite/README.md

      Dispatches to : /resource/users.xqy?action=put&id=1

 #### 1.3.1. includes
-Resources are really great cause they save you all the trouble of writing all those routes all the same (especially when order matters and you have to make sure you get it right).
+Resources are really great cause they save you all the trouble of writing all those routes all the time (especially when order matters and you have to make sure you get it right).

 #### 1.3.1.1. member
-Sometimes you will need to include one or more actions that are not part of the default, e.g. you might want to create a enable or disable one of your users.
+Sometimes you will need to include one or more actions that are not part of the default resource, e.g. you might want to create a enable or disable one of your users.

-So you need the resource to respond to `PUT /users/dscape/enabled` and understand that should re-enable the user.
-This action runs against a specific user is that's why we call it member include.
+For this you need the resource to respond to `PUT /users/dscape/enabled` and understand that should re-enable the user.
+This action runs against a specific user - that's why we call it `member` include.
 Here's an example of how you can express that in `rewrite`:

      Request       : PUT /users/dscape/enabled
      routes.xml    : <routes>